gregorygaines/Bitfields-CSharp/README.md

 [kofi-badge]: https://img.shields.io/badge/Ko--fi-FF5E5B?logo=kofi&logoColor=fff&style=flat
 [kofi-url]: https://ko-fi.com/T6T07SXPV

-A C# create that provides a source generator for generating bitfields from classes, structs, or custom types, which is useful for defining schemas when working with low-level environments or concepts (e.g. embedded or writing an emulator).
+A C# package that provides a source generator for generating bitfields from classes, structs, or custom types, which is useful for defining schemas when working with low-level environments or concepts (e.g. embedded or writing an emulator).